 - Finally, my most important message to women is that worsening menopause symptoms are not only due to our changing hormones as we age, but they can become worse due to the build-up of inflammation in the liver, gut, muscles (including cardiac muscle) and blood vessels.
-All of these regions in our body have estrogen receptors and change as we lose oestrogen.
-As well, don’t forget that over the fast four decades, women (and men) have been the ‘guinea-pig’ generation for foods, fluids, medicines, chemicals, high impact sport and exercise and other pollutants, which have led to cellular changes in our cells and tissues.
-By the time menopause arrives, much of this ‘invisible’ inflammation is switched on with a changing hormonal environment.
+Don’t forget that over the past four decades, we’ve been the ‘guinea-pig’ generation for foods, medicines, chemicals, high impact sport and exercise and other pollutants, which have led to cellular changes in our cells and tissues.
+By the time menopause arrives, much of this ‘invisible’ inflammation is switched on as our hormonal environment changes with age.
 That’s why, to turn around our symptoms, we have to reduce the effects of this inflammation.
 Yes, it can be done!

 That’s why the key to solving our menopause symptoms doesn’t necessarily lie in taking lots of medicines and supplements.
 It’s why I focus you on 3 phases of health transformation as you progress through the MyMT programmes over 3 months:

 (a) Reducing inflammation that’s been building up for decades.
 This includes restoring gut and liver health so that health-giving nutrients are better absorbed.

 (b) Sleeping all night so we repair and heal.

 (c) Adjusting our lifestyle to match research on women’s healthy ageing studies rather than lifestyle strategies that aren’t targeted to our changing hormones in menopause.
 What we have to do is to discover how to manage our lifestyle for our health as we age and if you are overweight, then look at what I have for you in the ‘Transform Me programme.
 If you are thinner or leaner, then discover how to turn around your symptoms using my powerful ‘Circuit Breaker’ programme.